FelipeFardo/felipefardo/README.md

 **`Front-End Engineer`**

 My name is Felipe Fardo, I am 23 years old and I am from Rio Grande do Sul.
 I have a degree in Computer Science.
-I am a Front-End Engineer passionate about transforming ideas into intuitive and engaging interfaces.
-With experience in JavaScript, TypeScript, React, and Next.js, I develop high-performance, accessible applications that deliver outstanding user experiences.
+I'm a Software Engineer focused on building modern web applications with JavaScript, TypeScript, React, and Next.js.
+I'm currently exploring AI and Data Analytics to develop smarter and more impactful solutions.

 ---